Frequently asked questions – EHICs

 FAQs – FREE SPECTACLES APPLICATION AND PRESCRIPTION

-• You can reapply for one set of spectacles after 12 months from your last prescription’s date e.g. if your last prescription was dated 1/12/22, your next prescription should be dated 2/12/23 or later.
+- You can reapply after 12 months from your last prescription’s date e.g. if your last prescription was dated 1/12/22, your next prescription should be dated 2/12/23 or later.

-2. The doctor’s prescription must be written in full on the form entitled ‘PRESCRIPTION FOR FREE SPECTACLES’ of the Department of Health (see picture)
+- The doctor’s prescription must be original and written in full on the form entitled ‘PRESCRIPTION FOR FREE SPECTACLES’ of the Department of Health (see picture)

 If you are entitled, you will receive a document by post to inform you where to take the prescription and documents to have your spectacles done.